-6. Trampled Ground
+6. Trampled Ground at a Grave Site

 If you happen to be in a cemetery and notice that the earth atop a particular grave appears to be more worn down than that of its neighbors, this marks the occupant as a leader of spirits.

 As the story goes, a burial mound on which the grass appears to be perpetually trampled, revealing the dirt underneath, indicates that this is an area frequented by beings that congregate in the after hours.
 While most souls do not choose to inhabit cemeteries, those that do often find themselves lost in these unfamiliar surroundings.
 As a result, they are constantly searching for guidance.
-If they find the resting place of someone who was in charge of others during their lifetime, such as a leader of men or a mother of numerous children, they gravitate towards that person's grave in search of solace.
+If they find the resting place of someone who was in charge of others during their lifetime, such as a leader of men or a mother of numerous children, they gravitate toward that person's grave in search of solace.